yangpy15/KERNEL/README.md

 ## Data Availability and Intended Use

-The clinical datasets used by KERNEL are restricted-access resources and are not redistributed here.
-This repository provides code for training, inference, and evaluation from model-ready tables, prompt templates, the released ICD-block and laboratory-category vocabularies, reference laboratory mappings from our experiments, and a download link for the pretrained MC-MED and MIMIC-IV Stage 1 checkpoints.
-Users may use one of the pretrained checkpoints or train a new Stage 1 model from an authorized clinical dataset after completing their own dataset-specific preprocessing and mapping.
-Patient-level data and the two external diagnosis-KG input tables are not redistributed and must be obtained or prepared separately by authorized users.
+The clinical datasets (MC-MED and MIMIC-IV) used by KERNEL are restricted-access resources and are not redistributed here.
 KERNEL is research software for clinical decision support.
 Its recommendations must not be interpreted as autonomous laboratory orders and do not replace qualified clinical judgment.

 ## Citation